chrischoy/open-ucn/README.md

 Following demo code will download the UCN and test it on a few image pairs.
 The output will be saved on `./ucn_outputs`.

+**Note**: The code requires GPU with VRAM > 4G by default and would use the most computation heavy method for visualization.
+There are various NN search methods and try out different modes if things don't work.

 ```
 python demo.py
 ```